 Measuring results is essential to any digital marketing effort, but many small business owners don’t do it.
 In fact, only 21% of those surveyed said they regularly measure the results of their digital marketing efforts.

 The good news is that measuring results is easier than ever before, thanks to technology.
-You can use several tools to track your website traffic, social media engagement, and even sales.
+You can use several tools to track your website traffic, brand mentions, social media engagement, and even sales.

 But if you’re not measuring your results, you won’t know what’s working and what’s not.
 And without that information, it’s impossible to make adjustments to improve your results.